ToneDen/Player/README.md

     * **onTrackReady**
       *default: 'null'*
       A callback function to be executed when the track is ready to play.
+    * **shrink**
+      *default: true*
+      By default, the player shrinks to the size of its parent container.
+      Set this to false to disable that behavior.
     * **single**
       *default: false*
       True to force the player to render as if there were only one track in the playlist.